Super Bomberman: Plot

-The game's story takes place in the far to the north of Bomberman's hometown, Peace Town, where it lies the modern metropolis Diamond City.
+The game's story takes place in Diamond City, far to the north of Bomberman's home city, Peace Town.
 There, the evil Carat Diamond and his cohort, scientist Dr. Mook, are holding a Robot Tournament with robots specially designed for their combat and offensive capabilities.
 They hope to steal Bomberman's advanced combat capabilities, Diamond has created a fake Bomberman to go to Peace Town and kidnap the real Bomberman.
 They're aware of Diamond's plot, Black Bomberman heads out alone to face the fake Bomberman.
 But Black Bomberman is defeated and his castle is taken.
 However, Black Bomberman escapes and seeks refuge with White Bomberman, and warns him of Diamond's evil plan.
 Later, hordes of enemy robots begin their advance toward Peace Town.
 The two heroes must join forces to defeat Diamond.

 Development

 Super Multitap

 Super Bomberman was originally bundled with a multitap device to allow more than two players to play simultaneously.
 The Super Multitap was long and grey with four controller ports in a row on one side.
 It plugged into either of the controller ports on the SNES deck.
 This meant a total of five controllers could be plugged in with the fifth controller plugged into second port on the SNES.
 Although Super Bomberman, as well as Super Bomberman 2, only allowed the use of the first four controllers to play the game, other Bomberman games: Super Bomberman 3, Super Bomberman 4 and Super Bomberman 5 allowed to use three to five controllers and the fifth controller would allow a sound test to be accessed by pressing the right shoulder button on the options screen.

 Hudson Soft later released a second multitap (the Super Multitap 2) on its own for people that had purchased Super Bomberman unbundled, or one of the other multitap enabled games.
 This second version was designed in the shape of a Bomberman's head and had the two controller ports on the front and one on each side.
 It was also designed to be used with future games.
 Eventually there were 54 Super NES games that utilised the multitap.
 However, they were predominantly sports games.